 - In the meantime, add some water into the reserved dough in the mixing bowl and stir.
 Then adding this watered down dough a little at a time into the nips-containing broth, stir to thicken the broth.
 And cook on lowest heat another ten to fifteen minutes.

 COMMENTS: In old Lexington County, S. C., liver nips were a great companion to "mixed bread" (bread made with a mix of flour and grits).
-You may be able to get liver nips on certain days of the week (usually during winter months) at Shealy's In Leesville, S. C. (cooked by Nancy Harmon...they plan to go year around if the demand holds up).
+On 22 Feb.
+2018, we found out that every Thursday for lunch (until 3PM) days at Shealy's In Leesville, S. C. (cooked by Nancy Harmon...they plan to go year around if the demand holds up).
 There is no other source that I know of in the USA!
 The only other two places had been (1) The Farmer's Shed west of the town of Lexington, S. C. on #1 highway just beyond Lexington High School (closed in 2017), and (2) The Backporch in Prosperity (in Newberry County), S. C. (which closed in early 2017).

 ***give me your comments about this